 - You’ve identified and prioritized risk responses.

-- You’ve established and manage risk management processes, with stakeholders’ agreement.
+- You’ve established and actively manage a risk management processes, with stakeholders’ agreement.

 - You’ve determined and clearly expressed your organization’s risk tolerance.